["trends"]

 Various fats and fat-rich ingredients can be used for fat-washing cocktails.
 Here are some popular options:

 Bacon.
-Bacon fat-washing is a popular choice, as it imparts a smoky, savory, and slightly salty flavor to the spirit.
+Bacon fat-washing is a popular choice, as it imparts a smoky, savory, and slightly salty flavor to the liquor.
 It’s commonly used in cocktails like the Bacon Old Fashioned.

 Butter.
-Butter fat-washing adds a creamy, velvety texture to the spirit, along with a rich, dairy-like flavor.
+Butter fat-washing adds a creamy, velvety texture to the liquor, along with a rich, dairy-like flavor.
 It’s often used in cocktails like the Hot Buttered Rum.

 Cheese.
-Cheeses, such as blue cheese or Parmesan, can be used to infuse a spirit with a unique, umami-rich, and cheesy essence.
+You can infuse liquor with a unique, umami-rich, and cheesy essence by using cheeses like blue cheese or Parmesan.
 These are suitable for creating distinctive cocktails.
 Perfect for folks who love drinks like the Parmesan Espresso Martini!

 Oil.
 Various oils, including olive oil and coconut oil, can be used for fat-washing.
-These add both the aroma and flavor of the specific oil to the spirit.
+These add both the aroma and flavor of the specific oil to the liquor.

 Vegetables.
 Nope, we’re not kidding!
-Certain vegetables, like avocado or okra, can be used for fat-washing, resulting in a natural, earthy, and vegetal undertone in the infused spirit.
+Certain vegetables, like avocado or okra, can be used for fat-washing, resulting in a natural, earthy, and vegetal undertone in the infused liquor.

 Top view of a variety of jars covered with cloth in the Fat Washing process

-Here are the basic steps you’ll need to take to fat-wash your choice of spirit at home to create your own signature drinks:
+Here are the basic steps you’ll need to take to fat-wash your choice of liquor at home to create your own signature drinks:

 EQUIPMENT + INGREDIENTS